-Applying Software Research to Industry with Andy Ko
+Applying Software Research to Industry with Amy Ko

 “It’s not just about tools, it’s also a lot about how you structure a team, how you structure the communication between engineers, how you facilitate decision making – all of those things.”